Kingxukai/linux/Documentation/trace/eprobetrace.rst

-Eprobes are dynamic events that are placed on existing events to either dereference a field that is a pointer, or simply to limit what fields are recorded in the trace event.
+Eprobes are dynamic events that are placed on existing events to either dereference a field that is a pointer, or simply to limit what fields are recorded in the woke trace event.

 Eprobes depend on kprobe events so to enable this feature, build your kernel with CONFIG_EPROBE_EVENTS=y.

-Eprobes are created via the /sys/kernel/tracing/dynamic_events file.
+Eprobes are created via the woke /sys/kernel/tracing/dynamic_events file.

 Synopsis of eprobe_events
 -------------------------